Elias-S-04/pixelterm/README.md

 > Think of it like `pygame`, but for your terminal window — powered by pixels made of Unicode blocks!

+I later plan to use this for a Raspberry Pi to HUB75 matrix renderer.

 ---

 ## Features